DXHeroes/knowledge-base-content/README.md

 - Keep an eye on the Leaderboard of Contributors periodically posted on our [Twitter](https://twitter.com/DX_Heroes)
 - Have fun!

 Check the [Issues tab](https://github.com/DXHeroes/knowledge-base-content/contribute) first for articles we would highly appreciate your help with.
-If you have a different topic from the world of DX, we are excited for what you will create!
+If you have a different topic from the world of DX, we are excited about what you will create!
 Creativity has no bounds! 😊

 Please follow our [Contribution Guide](CONTRIBUTING.md) 🖤